pegjs/pegjs/README.md

   * `--cache` — makes the parser cache results, avoiding exponential parsing time in pathological cases but making the parser slower
-  * `--allowed-start-rules` — comma-separated list of rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `--allowed-start-rules` — comma-separated list of rules the parser will be allowed to start parsing from, or * to allow all rules (default: the first rule in the grammar)
   * `--plugin` — makes PEG.js use a specified plugin (can be specified multiple times)
   * `--extra-options` — additional options (in JSON format) to pass to